cookies-xor-cream/HugoTest/content/posts/poetry/dfs-on-reality.md

 ---
-tags: ['TODO']
+tags: ['Myself']
 title: "Depth First Search On Reality; The Nurse Thinks I Have A Deathwish"
 date: 2023-04-06
 ---

-I woke up with a projected in my head,
+I woke up with a projection in my head,
 that played the image of a single bed,
 that was stuck in a whiteout reality,
 and couldn't escape its fluorescent gravity.